19 May Wedding Speech Handy Hints And Speaking Order With Examples(Last Updated On: 17/04/2018)

-Over several years here at Pink Caviar Events, we have seen it all when it comes to speeches.
-We have seen speeches where the groom literally said “Wooo I’m Freaking Married, get your drink on” and passed out on the floor.
+Over several years here at Pink Caviar Events, we have seen it all when it comes to speeches, specifically wedding speeches.
+We have seen speeches where the groom literally said “Wooo I’m Freaking Married, get your drink on… wooo wooo” and passed out on the floor.
 Then to the opposite end where the speech went for over an hour and people fell asleep.
 We have seen a lot of wedding speech guides talk about WHAT to say but not HOW to say it.
 Presentation, practice and writing from the heart are what will turn your speech from ‘bored’ to BOOM!!
 RIGHT ON THE MARK.
 We are calling this blog ‘Wedding Speech Handy Hints’ because it is literally just that.
-A blog about how to create the best wedding speech possible.
+A blog dedicated on how to create the best wedding speech possible no matter if you are the groom, best man maid of honour or even a guest.

 Wedding Speech Handy Hints